 You will be prompted to sign a transaction in MetaMask.
 Once you have signed the transaction, you will see a delegation transaction sent notification in the top right corner.

-Once the transaction has been confirmed and you receive the Transaction confirmed notification, the dashboard will update and show you a message next to the revoked delegation stating that there is a pending decrease request.
+Once the transaction has been confirmed and you receive the Transaction confirmed notification, the dashboard will update and show you a message next to the revoked delegation stating when the pending unbond request can be executed.
 If you hover over the check mark next to the pending request, you’ll see the block number the request will be executable at.
 At this time, you have the option to cancel this initiation request.
 Once the exit delay period has passed (28 rounds in Moonbeam which is 7 days), you can return to this staking dashboard and execute the request, after which you will see the unbonded funds in your free balance.

 Revoking a delegation is the same two-step process as reducing a delegation, involving an initiation step and an execution step.
-To revoke a delegation, click on the “X” button to start and confirm the transaction in Metamask.
+To revoke a delegation, you’ll first have to cancel any pending requests by clicking on the “X” button.
+To create the revocation request, you can click on the cancel icon and then confirm the transaction in Metamask.
 Once the exit delay period has passed (28 rounds in Moonbeam), you can return to this staking dashboard and execute the request, after which you will see the unbonded funds in your free balance.

 That’s it!
-Now you’ve successfully delegated a collator candidate, updated the delegation amount, and then removed the delegation.
+Now you’ve successfully delegated a collator candidate, updated the delegation amount and auto-compounded percentage, and then removed the delegation.
 You have all the tools necessary to get started with staking on Moonbeam and Moonbase Alpha!